H-1B information for international scholars

 Applying for H-1B status

-Once these conditions are met, the OISS can proceed with applying for H-1B status.
+The OISS will assist departments with applying for H-1B status through a University-approved immigration attorney.
 The process consists of the following steps:

 - Prevailing wage.
 Determining a prevailing wage for the position